 General Rate Case

-A General Rate Case (GRC) is a regulatory proceeding conducted by the CPUC to determine rates for regulated utilities.
+A General Rate Case (GRC) is a regulatory proceeding conducted by the California Public Utilities Commission (CPUC) to determine rates for regulated utilities.
 Every three years, the CPUC conducts an open and transparent review of Golden State Water’s rate proposal to ensure customers receive a fair rate for reliable, safe water service.

 The GRC process is very thorough and generally lasts 18 months with oversight from the Office of Ratepayer Advocates, a division of the CPUC that scrutinizes the filing on behalf of customers.
 The utility’s customers have an opportunity to participate in the GRC process by attending Public Participation Hearings and/or testifying in a public proceeding before an Administrative Law Judge.

 The CPUC recently approved Golden State Water’s GRC to establish rates for the years from 2016-18.
-Click here to view.
+Click here to view the approved GRC.

 Please use the links below to access additional information and resources related to the GRC filing for 2016-18:

-GRC Fact Sheets (select your community from the menu below)
+GRC FAQ (select your community from the menu below)

 GRC Public Notifications (select your community from the menu below)